 There was a joy in his eye as he held the baby.
 He didn’t even flinch when the baby spit-up.
 He just held out his hand so that it would land in his hand rather than on the floor.
 A true sign of a dad.

 At this moment there was no question that this dad “gets it.”

 As the flight took off the baby went to sleep and was quiet most of the flight.
 I could occasionally catch a glimpse of his hand behind me and think of our 7-month-old at home.
 As a tear would start to form in my eye, missing my family (and I had only been 2 hours away from them at this point), I was reminded of what I was leaving at home for just a few days while I am in San Diego.

 James came back later in the flight to hold the baby.
 I could tell he was holding back tears as he held him thinking of the 7-month-old he has at home.
 The baby looked exactly like my 7-month-old and even looked at me and smiled much like ours.
 He looked at me, I looked at him, and in much of the same way that I make our 7-month-old smile, I made him smile.

 A tear started to run down my cheek.

 It was a reminder that despite the hardships of waking up three times in the middle of the night, coming home exhausted from work, whether I am fighting the two kids at a restaurant to eat, I am part of the brotherhood of dads.
 No matter how alone I feel in fatherhood, we are all going through the same things and will drop everything to help each other out.

 As I landed in San Diego and talked with the other dads, it only helped to reinforce that.
 We all had the same stories and the same struggles as parents.
-We might have handled the situation differently but in the end, what matters is that we are all being an involved father and positive influence on our children.
-And no matter what we are all part of this brotherhood of dads.
+We might have handled the situation differently but in the end, what matters is that we are all being an involved father and a positive influence on our children.
+No matter what we are all part of this brotherhood of dads.